andrewgjohnson/imagettftextblur/README.md

 ## Help Requests

-Please post any questions or problems using [the imagettftextblur tag on stackoverflow.com](https://stackoverflow.com/tags/imagettftextblur) if you need help.
+Please post any questions or problems on [stackoverflow.com](https://stackoverflow.com/search?q=imagettftextblur) if you need help.

 ## Acknowledgements